A good broker has no problem answering your questions. About their results, their fees, their process, and their references.

 The compensation model has to be clear from the start.
 No grey areas, no fees that show up along the way.

-Success-based fees, retainer, hybrid — the model matters less than the transparency.
-The ranges and the ROI calculation on business broker fees give you a sense of the Quebec SME market before any specific negotiation.
+Success-based fees, upfront or monthly fees, hybrid — the model matters less than the transparency.
+The ranges and return-on-investment calculation for business broker fees give you a sense of the Quebec SME market before any specific negotiation.

 Ask for the full breakdown: success fees, marketing costs, file fees, tail clause.
-Everything has to be on the table before signing the engagement letter.
+Everything has to be on the table before signing the listing agreement.

 4. A documented process